 - Three written recommendations received with the application must be without significant

 - Work experience in dietetics, including paid and volunteered work

 - Involvement in college and/or community activities

-- After the application period closes, the selection committee will review all of the applications and select students for an interview.
-Interview will be conducted via telephone.
+- After the application period closes, the selection committee will review all of the applications and select students for a virtual interview.

 Upon acceptance to the DI, additional requirements include: